janosh/elementari/src/routes/(demos)/color-bar/+page.md

 </style>
 ```

-You can also fat and skinny bars:
+You can make fat and skinny bars:

 ```svelte example stackblitz
 <script>